Mayvid0/Lru_cache/README.md

 # LRU Cache Implementation Exercise

 This repository contains a simple implementation of an LRU (Least Recently Used) cache in C++ using a doubly linked list and an unordered map.
-The purpose of this exercise is to deepen understanding of data structures and algorithms, particularly in caching strategies.
+The purpose of this exercise was to deepen understanding of data structures and algorithms, particularly in caching strategies.

 ## Motivation